kumahq/kuma/UPGRADE.md

 3. Deploy the gateway and verify if traffic works correctly.
 4. Remove the old resources.

+### Introduction to Application Probe Proxy and deprecation of Virtual Probes

+To support more types of application probes on Kubernetes, in version 2.9, we introduced a new feature named "Application Probe Proxy" which supports HTTP Get, TCP Socket and gRPC application probes.
+Starting from `2.9.x`, Virtual Probes is deprecated, and Application Probe Proxy is enabled by default.

+Application workloads using Virtual Probes will be migrated to Application Probe Proxy automatically on next restart/redeploy on Kubernetes, without other operations.

+Application Probe Proxy will by default listen on port `9000`, the same port that Virtual Probes Listener uses.
+If you'd customized the Virtual Probes port, you might also want to customize the port of Application Probe Proxy.
+You may do so using one of these methods:

+1. Configuring on the control plane: set the port onto configuration key `runtime.kubernetes.injector.sidecarContainer.applicationProbeProxyPort`
+1. Configuring for certain workloads: set the port using pod annotation `kuma.io/application-probe-proxy-port`

+By setting the port to `0`, Application Probe Proxy feature will be disabled.

+Before Virtual Probes is removed, when the Application Probe Proxy is disabled, Virtual Probes still works as usual.

 ### kumactl

 #### Default prometheus scrape config removes `service`